johnmarkschofield/Command-Line-Fluency-Presentation/slides.md

 # Hit it as many times as you like to cycle back through commands.
 # Down arrow works too.
 # Edit a command, then hit *ENTER* to run it.
-# If you're all the way back in history and need to get back to the most recent, use
-# *SHIFT-ALT->*
-# If you use a Mac desktop, you'll need to click the checkbox in your Terminal preferences for "use alt as meta key."
-# If you use Linux as your desktop, you're probably not listening because you're recompiling your kernel right now.
-# Hey now.
-I kid because I love.

 # *Tab*
 # *Tab* is your *other* friend.